How to write and style content for Acas.

 - 'paid holiday' when you need to be specific about the pay aspect

-- just 'holiday' when referring to the generic concept of holiday, for example 'taking holiday'
+- just 'holiday' when referring to the general concept of holiday, for example 'taking holiday'

-- just 'holiday' where it's clear from the preceding content that you mean 'holiday entitlement', to avoid repetition
+- just 'holiday' where it's clear that you mean 'holiday entitlement', to avoid repetition

 hybrid working